 Faculty members are approachable, up-to-date, and recently published in peer reviewed journals in the fields of Entrepreneurship and Management.

-Top reasons to Major in Entrepreneurship at UW-W:
+Top reasons to Major in Entrepreneurship at UW-Whitewater:

 - You'll enhance your creativity and innovation skills